g0ody/platogo-flow/README.md

 platogo-flow
 ============

+#What is it?
-AS3 Command Framework and much more.
+It is AS3 Command Framework and much more.
 It evolved from a simple command framework to a framework which supports:

 * __command processing__
   * serial, parallel, nested